“Tychicus, a beloved brother, faithful minister, and fellow servant in the Lord, will tell you all the news about me.”

 God expects us to develop a cadre of companions toward maturity in Christ.

 Tychicus was a simple mailman yet the mighty apostle Paul depended upon him.
 He carried the mail of the first reading of the book of Colossians.
 Small unseen parts of the motor of our car are crucial to the operation of our car.
-We may never know the name or their function but we depend on them to run the car.
+We may never know the name or function, but we depend on them to run the car.
 Without the service of Tychicus the Colossians would have not read the Word of God.